Medically reviewed by Drugs.com. Last updated on Jul 14, 2020.

-Immediately prior to administration, measure 1/3 cup of water and pour half into an empty glass; empty entire contents of the packet(s) into the glass and stir thoroughly.
+Immediately prior to administration, measure 1/3 cup of water and pour half into an empty glass; empty entire contents of the packet(s) into the glass and stir.
 Add the remaining water to the mixture; stir thoroughly (powder will not dissolve and the mixture will look cloudy).
 Add more water as needed for desired consistency.

-Administer with food.
+Administer without regard to food.
 Do not administer patiromer in its dry form.
 Following reconstitution, drink mixture immediately.
 If powder remains in the glass after drinking, add more water, stir, and drink immediately; repeat as needed to ensure the entire dose is administered.
 Do not heat patiromer (eg, microwave) or add to heated foods or liquids.
-Administer other oral medications at least 3 hours before or 3 hours after patiromer and monitor for clinical response and/or blood levels where possible.
+Administer other oral medications at least 3 hours before or 3 hours after patiromer.

 Store at 2°C to 8°C (36°F to 46°F).
 If stored at room temperature (25°C ± 2°C [77°F ± 4°F]), use within 3 months of being taken out of the refrigerator.
 Avoid exposure to excessive heat above 40°C (104°F).